Spinal Cord Injury - SCI:

 Phase 2 - Stem Cell Harvesting and Secretome Production

-Stem cell therapy requires the harvesting of mesenchymal stem cells (MSC) from the subcutaneous fat, which is done in an out-patient procedure with a mini-liposuction, similar to cosmetic liposuction.
+Stem cell therapy requires the harvesting of mesenchymal stem cells (MSC) from the subcutaneous fat, which is done with a mini-liposuction, similar to cosmetic liposuction.
 This is a minimally invasive procedure and takes approximately 1 hour in the OR, and altogether half a day for the patient.

 Phase 3 - Neuro-Functional Training and Neuro-Regenerative Stem Cell Treatment